 Introduction / History

-With the Bhoyar, marriage in the same family group is not allowed and marriage with first cousins is also not permitted.
-Girls get married very young.
-Marriages usually take place in the month of Baisakh.
-Widows can marry again but they are expected to marry a widower rather than a single person.
+Marriage is only within the same family group; they don't even allow for first cousins to marry.
+Boyar girls get married very young.
+Widows can marry again, but they are expected to marry a widower rather than a single person.

-Pray that the Bhoyar instead of being religious will look to have a relationship with Jesus Christ.
+Pray that instead of being "religious" the Bhoyar will desire a relationship with Jesus Christ.

 Pray for God's blessing, strengthening and healing of families and communities within the Bhoyar community through the abundant life and love Jesus offers to all nations.

 Pray for deliverance from the fear that hinders God's blessing from multiplying through Bhoyar families and communities.

 Pray that spiritual barriers will be broken from within this Hindu people.

 Pray for an unstoppable church planting movement within Bhoyar communities.